A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

 Bourgain's original proof of Theorem \ref{thm:projection-Bourgain} appears to be intrinsically restricted to the linear setting.
 Rather than modifying the proof, we perform a regularization and multiscale decomposition of a Frostman measure $\mu$ on the given set $X$, and then linearize $F$ at every scale in the multiscale decomposition.
 We then apply Bourgain's Theorem (as a black box) to every small piece of $\mu$ and every scale in the multiscale decomposition.

 The overall strategy is not new.
 In particular, we make use of a variant of a formula for estimating the entropy of smooth projections in terms of multiscale decompositions that goes back, in various forms, to \cite{HochmanShmerkin12, Hochman14, Orponen17, KeletiShmerkin19}.
+See Proposition \ref{prop:good-bound-from-below}.
 Because the precise formulation we need does not appear in the literature, we include a full proof in Appendix \ref{sec:entropy-of-projections}.
 Our approach is closest to that of \cite{KeletiShmerkin19} which, in addition to a multiscale decomposition, required an initial decomposition of the measure $\mu$ into ``regular Moran constructions''.
 The same decomposition plays a key role in this paper.

 In order to apply Bourgain's projection theorem to small pieces of the measure, we need to verify that these small pieces satisfy the required non-concentration assumption.
-The main technical innovation of this paper is a new multiscale decomposition of a ``regular Moran measure'' so that the conditional measures on small cubes of certain sizes are essentially Frostman measures (so they satisfy the strongest possible non-concentration decay).
-Even this is not enough, because it may well happen that these conditional measures all look like either Lebesgue measure or an atom so that, even though they are trivially Frostman measures, there is no gain to be achieved.
-To deal with this, we show that, if the original measure satisfies the non-concentration assumption \eqref{eq:hyp-non-concentration}, then the scales in the multi-scale decomposition can be chosen so that, for a ``positive density'' set of scales, the conditional measures have ``intermediate size'', i.e. they are quantitatively separated from both Lebesgue and atomic measures.
-See Theorem \ref{thm:multiscale-decomposition}.
-We hope this new multiscale decomposition of measures will have further applications.
+The main technical innovation of this paper is a new multiscale decomposition of a ``regular Moran measure'' so that the conditional measures on small cubes of certain sizes are Frostman measures up to a small exponential error (so they satisfy essentially the strongest possible non-concentration decay).
+By itself, this is not enough to deduce any useful consequences, because it may well happen that nearly all of these conditional measures look like either Lebesgue measure or an atom so that, even though they are trivially Frostman measures, there is no gain to be achieved.
+To deal with this, we show that, if the original measure satisfies the (minimal) non-concentration assumption \eqref{eq:hyp-non-concentration}, then the scales in the multi-scale decomposition can be chosen so that, for a ``positive density'' set of scales, the conditional measures have ``intermediate size'', i.e. they are quantitatively separated from both Lebesgue and atomic measures.
+See Theorem \ref{thm:multiscale-decomposition} for details.
+We hope this new multiscale decomposition of measures (and related ones) will have further applications.